armadillu/ofxRemoteUI/README.md

 It uses Macros + the singleton pattern to make it very easy to share any variable you want to edit remotely, in any class of your project.

+--Update!-- @kritzikratzi made a Processing version of this! https://github.com/kritzikratzi/remoteUI-java

 [demo video](http://youtu.be/e6mzo8YavoM)

 ![OSX Client](http://farm4.staticflickr.com/3741/9012132676_f37c27f3c4_o.png "OSX Client")